AussieKing/BeerAPI/README.md

   - C#
   - .NET Core
   - ASP.NET Core
+  - SQL Server
   - Visual Studio Code
   - Git
   - Insomnia
+  - Swagger

 ## Usage

-This Application is not designed to work with a front-end.
-The backend is designed to be tested using Insomnia or Postman.
+This Application is not designed to work with a front-end at this stage.
+The backend is designed to be tested using SQL Server, and Swagger or Insomnia.

 ![Insomnia Screenshot](<Screenshot 2024-02-15 at 10.39.05 am.png>)